-The Vicar

-2. Day-to-day responsibility for ensuring this policy is put into practice:

-Vicar & Church Wardens

-3. Responsibility for undertaking the risk assessment:

-Vicar, Church Wardens and PCC

-4. Responsibilty for monitoring Government updates and disseminating information to the staff, wardens and PCC:

-Vicar & Churchwardens
+Andrew Shipton

-5. Responsibilty for undertaking an annual audit of general risk assessment arrangements:

-Vicar and Churchwardens, assisted by Charlie Mussett as (voluntary) H&S advisor

-6. All employees are required to:

-Cooperate with the Church and co-workers on health and safety matters to help everyone meet their legal requirements;
+- 2. Day-to-day responsibility for ensuring this policy is put into practice: -Vicar and Churchwardens - 3.
+Responsibility for undertaking the risk assessment: - Vicar and Churchwardens. - 4.
+Responsibility for monitoring Government updates and disseminating information to the staff, wardens and PCC: -Andrew Shipton - 5.
+Responsibility for undertaking an annual audit of general risk assessment arrangements: - Charlie Mussett - 6.
+All employees are required to:cooperate with the Church and co-workers on health and safety matters to help everyone meet their legal requirements;